unoplatform/uno.extensions/doc/Overview/Reactive/How-tos/SimpleFeed.md

 ## Using a FeedView

 To this point, this is a similar binding experience you have most likely been familiar with using MVVM.
-With the MVVM approach you would have to add error handling around the call to `GetCurrentWeatherAsync`;
-you would need to expose properties on the ViewModel to indicate that data is loading, and you would have to expose a method, or command, that can be invoked in order to refresh the data.
+With the MVVM approach you would have to add error handling around the call to `GetCurrentWeatherAsync`, you would need to expose properties on the ViewModel to indicate that data is loading, and you would have to expose a method, or command, that can be invoked in order to refresh the data.

-However thanks to the metadata accompanied with each request handled by the `IFeed`, MVUX is capable of much more than the simple example you've just seen.
+However, thanks to the metadata accompanied with each request handled by the `IFeed`, MVUX is capable of much more than the simple example you've just seen.

 In the next section we'll use the `FeedView` control to unlock the capabilities of the feed.

 1. Now close the app and add the following namespace to the `MainView.xaml` file: